 Black Buck 1 is the most well-known story of the missions, being successful and being the first to achieve the longest-ranged bombing raid in history at that time.
 In this extract from Vulcan Boys by Tony Blackman, Vulcan XM597’s Nav Radar, David Castle, gives a completely unedited account of Black Buck 6, which took place on 3 June, and its diversion to Rio de Janeiro.

-This extract contains strong language.
+The following extract contains strong language.

 SHRIKING, RIO, AND RETURN